mercylinemakuto/CSS-Styling/README.md

 # CSS-Styling
-We are going to create a website and use CSS styling to design it.
+We are going to create a website and use CSS to style it.